mtytyx/Steam-Debloat/CONTRIBUTING.md

 - Steps to reproduce the behavior
 - Expected behavior
 - Screenshots (if applicable)
-- Your operating system and Steam-Downgrade version
+- Your operating system and Steam-Debloat version

 ## Suggesting Enhancements